supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Algebra.md

 [[Boolean Function#EXOR and EXNOR functions|ExOR and ExNOR]] are special types of functions.

 > [!note]
-> Every logic gate except OR gate can have multiple inputs.
+> Every logic gate can have multiple inputs i.e. fan-in
 >
 > ![[Boolean Algebra-20240618200620635.webp]]